 - Budgeting software

 - Test interpretation software

 - Chart Links

-Those interested in being a Rehabilitation Counselor may also be interested in:
+Those thinking about becoming a Rehabilitation Counselor might also be interested in the following careers:

 - Adult Basic and Secondary Education and Literacy Teachers and Instructors

 Those who work as a Rehabilitation Counselor sometimes switch careers to one of these choices: